Deformable DETR: Deformable Transformers for End-to-End Object Detection: Introduction

 Deformable DETR opens up possibilities for us to exploit variants of end-to-end object detectors, thanks to its fast convergence, and computational and memory efficiency.
 We explore a simple and effective \textit{iterative bounding box refinement} mechanism to improve the detection performance.
 We also try a \textit{two-stage Deformable DETR}, where the region proposals are also generated by a vaiant of Deformable DETR, which are further fed into the decoder for iterative bounding box refinement.

 Extensive experiments on the COCO~\citep{lin2014microsoft} benchmark demonstrate the effectiveness of our approach.
 Compared with DETR, Deformable DETR can achieve better performance (especially on small objects) with 10$\times$ less training epochs.
 The proposed variant of two-stage Deformable DETR can further improve the performance.
-Code shall be released.
+Code is released at \url{https://github.com/fundamentalvision/Deformable-DETR}.